serviceprototypinglab/cndbbench/README.md

 - MySQL cloud (Amazon RDS)
 - MySQL as a Service (Bluemix)
 - Aurora (AWS)
-- DocumentDB (Azure)
+- CosmosDB, formerly DocumentDB (Azure)

 ## How
 ### Containers

-We use 11 different containers:
+We use 11 different containers, 10 for the database systems and 1 for the benchmark itself:

 1. MongoDB container: It is a simple container with the official image of 'mongo' in DockerHub.
      It is listening in the port 27017.